Courses-journey/cpp-cherno/README.md

 - what Breakpoints mean?

-  - It mean a point in our programe at which debugger will break `pause`.
+  - It mean a point in our program at which debugger will break `pause`.

 - Make sure u are in debug mode